muratk5n/thirdwave/en/README.md

 ---

-NTV: "Denmark is set to become the first European Union country to lift domestic curbs despite the Omicron wave sweeping the continent..
+NDTV: "Denmark is set to become the first European Union country to lift domestic curbs despite the Omicron wave sweeping the continent..

 Denmark will remove virtually all Covid restrictions from next Tuesday